-Thanks to this 1914 outfit idea I have been keeping my eye out for a jumper dress/pinafore dress to turn into a sporty, casual WW1 1915-ish civilian outfit.
-Looking at these jumpers as inspiration I found there was a variety of shapes from high and modest to very low front jumpers.
+Thanks to this 1914 outfit idea, I have been keeping my eye out for a jumper dress/pinafore dress to turn into a sporty, casual1915-ish WWI civilian outfit.
+Looking at these jumpers as inspiration, I found there was a variety of shapes from high and modest to very low front jumpers.
 Each was paired over a white or colored blouse with a high collar.

 During the War, many women took to paid or volunteer occupations that were previously occupied by men.
 For this new role, women’s suits or walking suits exploded in popularity and practicality.
-Wool suiting was durable and cheap, warm and masculine enough for her man-like tasks yet tailored to feminine lines.
+Wool suiting was durable, cheap, warm, and masculine enough for her man-like tasks, yet tailored to feminine lines.
 They continued to be popular after the War as women fought for the right to vote during the Suffragist movement.

-For my costume, I attempted to re-create the movie suit Diana, Wonder Woman, wore in London, 1918.
+For my costume, I attempted to re-create the movie suit Diana from Wonder Woman wore in 1918 London.
 I used a full check skirt, white-collar blouse, herringbone jacket, and wide leather belt.
-Ideally, the jacket and skirt should match but for this DIY costume, I think it turned out rather well.
+Ideally, the jacket and skirt should match, but for this DIY costume, I think it turned out rather well.

 Another suit I wore for a Suffragette march was a lucky find: a cream linen 1980s Jessica McClintock pleated skirt and jacket (with classic ’80s white lace lapels.)
 I didn’t need to do anything to the suit to make it work for the event other than add a “Votes for Women” sash.
 Gotta love the 1980s Victorian/Edwardian revival for easy DIY costuming!

 One of the most popular themes for a 1910s Edwardian event is a tea party.
-Wearing a white tea dress seems almost mandatory to a daytime spring or summer gatheirngs.
-White dresses were not only worn for tea but as evening summer dresses or dresses for those living in the hot south.
-White embrodered voile, satin, net and lace trimmed dresses were extremely popular during the War years:
+Wearing a white tea dress seems almost mandatory for daytime spring or summer gatheirngs.
+White dresses were not only worn for tea but as evening summer dresses, or dresses for those living in the hot south.
+White embroidered voile, satin, net, and lace-trimmed dresses were extremely popular during the War years:

-All white or all back outfits seem to be much easier to put together than a colored outfit.
-There are plenty of white lace long dresses online.
-For my tea dress I looked at all of my white/cream lacy clothes and mixed and matched dresses, sheer blouses, sashes, jackets and scarves to create a few potential outfits.
-Ideally tea dresses should have longer sleeves (at least below the elbow) unless it is for eveningwear.
+All white or all black outfits seem to be much easier to put together than a colored outfit.
+There are plenty of white long lace dresses online.
+For my tea dress, I looked at all of my white/cream lacy clothes and mixed and matched dresses, sheer blouses, sashes, jackets, and scarves to create a few potential outfits.
+Ideally, tea dresses should have longer sleeves (at least below the elbow) unless it is for eveningwear.

 1910-1915 – Titanic inspired outfits to DIY